mateojoms/mateojoms/README.md

 **Deployment settings:**
 - Execute as: Me
-- Access: Anyone with the link
+- Access: Anyone within Village Enterprise

 Updates are reflected automatically by updating the existing deployment.